List of FIFA World Cup stadiums

 This article is regarding the stadiums used for FIFA World Cup.

 Stadium requirements

 FIFA has had strict stadium guideline requirements since at least 2001.
-Stadiums must have a capacity of at least 40,000, stadiums hosting quarter-finals must have a minimum of 60,000 and those hosting the opening ceremony or final must have a capacity of at least 80,000.
+Stadiums must have a capacity of at least 40,000, stadiums hosting quarter-finals or semi-finals must have a minimum of 60,000 and those hosting the opening ceremony or final must have a capacity of at least 80,000.
 In addition, stadiums must have a minimum number of television camera stands and media areas and also be free of advertising throughout the World Cup.
 This includes stadium names – for instance, during the 2006 World Cup, German stadiums such as Allianz Arena were renamed "FIFA World Cup Stadium – Munich" for licensing reasons.